-Your Comments, Please . . .
+Your Comments, Please ...

-OS/VS System Management Facilities (SMF) GC35-0004-4
+OS/VS System Management Facilities (SMF)

+Order Number GC35-0004-2

-Your comments and constructive criticism regarding this book will help us to improve it so that you may be better served.
+Your comments and constructive criticism regarding this publication will help us to improve it so that you may be better served.
 Each comment will be reviewed carefully by those responsible for the publication.
 Comments and suggestions become the property of IBM.

-Requests for copies of publications or for assistance in using IBM systems and programs should be directed to your local IBM representative.
+Requests for copies of publications or for assistance in using IBM systems and programs should not be offered as comments but should be directed to your local IBM representative.